 However, there could be a few more burning questions on your mind, like:

-- Why the bananas always look fresh at the grocery stores?
+- Why the bananas always look fresh at the grocery stores (and why do plantains always look almost spoiled?)

 - Is cold storage is necessary for most fruits?